 - Earn early college credit and industry-validated credentials, and

-- Be supported with personalized college and career planning to ensure successful transition into college and/or careers providing family-sustaining wages.
+- Be supported with personalized college and career planning to ensure successful transition into college and/or careers that provide family-sustaining wages.

-Through this pilot, schools and educators will receive support and funding to develop labor market-aligned pathways to ensure students are future ready.
-FutureReadyNYC will prepare students with real skills, a strong plan for after high school, and a head start for where they are headed, including through college credits and/or industry aligned credentials.
+Through this pilot, schools and educators will receive support and funding to develop labor market-aligned pathways to ensure that students are ready for successful futures.
+FutureReadyNYC will prepare students with real skills, a strong plan for after high school, and a head start for where they are going, including through college credits and/or industry-aligned credentials.
 FutureReadyNYC will also engage NYC employers to offer internships and other work-based learning experiences and higher education, including CUNY campuses, for early college credit aligned to careers.
-Overall FutureReadyNYC will catalyze learning for schools, educators and students about how career-connected learning can work best in NYC schools.
+FutureReadyNYC will catalyze opportunities for schools, educators and students to learn about how career-connected learning can work best in NYC schools.

 Career Readiness and Modern Youth Apprenticeship (CRMYA)

-Career Readiness and Modern Youth Apprenticeship (CRMYA) is a multi-year initiative developed in partnership with the NYC Jobs Council and CareerWise NY.
-Participating schools ensure students integrate time spent on academics, advanced training, and paid work experience to further develop skills and exposure in their desired career fields.
-Participating schools will offer career readiness courses, early college credit courses and apprenticeship opportunities to their students.
+Career Readiness and Modern Youth Apprenticeship (CRMYA) is a multi-year initiative developed in partnership with the NYC Jobs Council and CareerWise New York.
+Participating schools ensure that students integrate time spent on academics, advanced training, and paid work experience to further develop skills and exposure in their desired career fields.
+Through this program, participating schools will offer career readiness courses, early college credit courses and apprenticeship opportunities to their students.

-During freshman and sophomore year students take part in workshops, courses, and a plethora of various training sessions that prepare them to apply for internships.
-Students are given the opportunity to explore and discover diverse career paths in high-growth, high wage fields.
+During freshman and sophomore year of high school, students participate in workshops, courses, and a plethora of various training sessions that prepare them to apply for apprenticeships.
+Students are given the opportunity to explore and discover diverse career paths in high-growth, high-wage fields.

-After the first two years of high school, students will be able to apply to participate in apprenticeship programs with large organizations in business operations, finance and technology.
-Apprentices will continue to attend school and student apprentices will earn between $15-$22 an hour as an entry level wage.
+After the first two years of high school, students will be able to apply to participate in apprenticeship programs with large organizations in business operations, finance, and technology.
+Apprentices will continue to attend school and will earn between $15-$22 an hour as an entry level wage.

-This pilot will build career readiness skills for NYC students, create meaningful career opportunities for apprentices and build learnings that can be applied in other schools to support development of career readiness skills to ensure students graduate with a head start on their college & career plans.
+This pilot will build career readiness skills for NYC students, create meaningful career opportunities for apprentices, and build learnings that can be applied in other schools to support development of career readiness skills.

 Hear from apprenticeship participants from NYC directly: MYA VIDEO